General Terms and Conditions Last updated 9/11/2023.

 8. Unless otherwise stated, all amounts are stated on a GST exclusive basis.
 If GST is payable in relation to any goods or services supplied by Flare, an amount of 10% (or such other rate as prescribed by the GST law) will be added to the GST exclusive supply price and is payable by you at the time Flare’s invoice is given to you.

-9. We may review our fees from time to time but we will provide you with reasonable notice of any increases in advance.
+9. We may review any fees we may charge from you from time to time but we will provide you with reasonable notice of any increases in advance.

 10. We will issue invoices at the times specified in the order form or as otherwise agreed when you signed up to our platform (or if no time is specified, on or after the last day of the month) and you must pay such fees at the times specified (or if no time is specified, within 14 days of receipt of invoice).